RanganMahesh/DateAndTime/README.md

-# DateAndTime
-Program to display Date and Time
+# Program to Display Date And Time
+The program displays current date and time.
+Program tested and contains no bugs, works perfectly.